dask/dask/docs/source/graph_manipulation.rst

    >>> x_avg = x.avg()
    >>> y = (x - x_avg).topk(50000)[-1]

-The above finds the 99.999% highest value of a distribution after removing the bias.
-In the above code, ``x`` is cheaply calculated at the beginning of the graph resolution;
-then its whole output is kept in memory while the RAM could be better used for something else, and finally reused on the last line.

-The computation above features a peak memory usage of (5e9 * 8) ~= 37 GiB of RAM (measured: 40.8 GiB).
-This is suboptimal.
-One could rewrite the last line as follows:
+The above example computes the largest value of a distribution after removing its bias.
+This involves loading the chunks of ``x`` into memory in order to compute ``x_mean``.
+However, since the ``x`` array is needed later in the computation to compute ``y``, the entire ``x`` array is kept in memory.
+For large Dask Arrays this can be very problematic.

+To alleviate the need for the entire ``x`` array to be kept in memory, one could rewrite the last line as follows:

 .. code-block:: python